tomordonez/azureblog/posts/deploy-powerbi-model-azure-analysis-services.md

 ## Install BISM Normalizer

-As seen on the Youtube tutorial from "Azure for Everyone", they recommend to install an extension to review the changes in the model, sort of like a git diff.
+As seen on the Youtube tutorial from "Azure for Everyone", they recommend to install an extension to review the changes in the model, sort of like a `git diff` to see changes between commits.

 Go to `Extensions` and search for `BISM Normalizer`.